oisinmulvihill/elk-beat-macosx/README.rst

 I'm using make, docker-compose to organise and run the project locally.
-I currently work of Mac OSX for development and use Homebrew to install what I need.
+I currently work of Mac OSX for development and use Homebrew to install what I thanksneed.
 Your mileage may vary.

 .. contents::